Leleat/Tiling-Assistant/README.md

 - Define up to 7 layouts.
 On pressing the corresponding keybinding the Dash will open and ask you which window you want in which spot of the layout.

 - Define up to 3 layouts (at the end of the layouts list) with apps attached to them.
 When activating them the apps will be opened at their respective position. **experimental.
-This doesn't work reliably on Wayland (app-dependent).**
+This doesn't work reliably on Wayland.**

 - Raise/focus tiled windows as a group.

 - Resize tiled windows in a group (**horizontal and vertical only**).
-You can escape the group-resizing by holding `Ctrl` (doesn't work with GTK apps).
+You can escape the group-resizing by holding `Ctrl` (**doesn't work with all GTK/CSD? apps**).
 This way only the windows directly opposed to the resized window will resize along.

 - When using the "tile to other tiled window" keybinding, pressing `Ctrl` will halve the rectangles vertically.
 Another `Ctrl` press will halve the rectangles horizontally.